chimpy-me/chimpy-me.github.io/_posts/2023-09-26-what-the-birthday-paradox-teaches-us-about-protecting-patron-privacy.md

 It means that:

 > Every bit of a cryptographic hash is created equally, and **we can select as many, or as few a number of bits of the resulting hash value as we like!
-We can therefor control the number of "bins" that can be represent with the selected portion of the hash bits, and be virtually guaranteed even distribution across all of these bins**
+We can therefor control the number of "bins" that can be represented with the selected portion of the hash bits, and be virtually guaranteed even distribution across all of these bins**
 {: .prompt-tip}

 ## The Birthday Paradox